chipguyhere/MqttTemplates/README.md

 Arduino IDE is available as a free download for Win/Mac/Linux from https://arduino.cc

 Compiling for ESP32 microcontrollers requires that you have the ESP32 Arduino Core installed.
+Using the "Boards Manager" method to do this is the simplest and easiest.
-Directions to install that are here: https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html
+Directions to install the Core are here: https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html

 To compile these examples, you'll want to have one or more of the following libraries already installed.
 Use Arduino IDE's Library Manager to download and install these.